Best Shower Wash For Balls (Crop Cleanser)

 Hydration becomes even more important when you subscribe to manscaping.
 Trimming and shaving are both capable of damaging the outer layer of skin, even if you don’t cut or nick yourself.
 At best, it’s a gentle scraping action that pulls skin cells away and releases stored moisture.
 Also, the simple act of reducing body hair changes how your body controls moisture.
 From the outset, you need to supply that extra hydration to let your skin adapt and correct for the changes you introduced.

 That’s the simple stuff.
 Now, we’re going to get a little deeper into skin science.
 When you scrape away outer layers of skin, you do more than release moisture.
 You also change the pH balance of your skin.
 We see that skepticism on your face.
 Pay close attention here.
 One of the key ways your skin manages moisture and protects against antigens is by maintaining an acid mantle.
-It comes with several other names, but basically the chemical composition of the fluids your skin excretes creates a light acidic barrier that combats external moisture influences and prevents bad bacteria, spores and other infecting agents from readily invading your body.
+It comes with several other names, but basically the chemical composition of the fluids your skin excretes creates a light acidic barrier that combats external moisture influences and protects from bad bacteria, spores and other infecting agents readily invading your body.
 Trimming, and even more shaving, scrapes that acidic barrier away.

 That means that when you shower, you want to use a body wash that is deliberately designed to restore the acid mantle quickly and in the healthiest way possible.
 This is why good body washes advertise their pH control.